-Once upon a time, you would apply for a job, secure an interview, attend the interview, show your portfolio, and wait to see if you would get an offer.
+Once upon a time, you would apply for a job, secure an interview, attend the interview, show your portfolio, and would wait to see if you would get an offer.
 However, today when it comes to your career and job applications, it’s a different story.

 Now when you apply for a job, your potential employer or recruiter can search your name and start sizing you up on the merits of your Instagram feed – all before they read your cover letter or even open your resume.
 This practice of individual online publishing has led to what is known as Personal Branding.

 ‘Personal Branding is the practice of people marketing themselves and their careers as brands.
-While previous self-help management techniques were about self-improvement, the personal-branding concept suggests instead that success comes from self-packaging.’
+While previous self-help management techniques were about self-improvement, the personal-branding concept suggests instead that success comes from self-packaging.’ – The Rhetoric and Ethics of Personal Branding

 Before the marketing lingo of ‘personal branding’ was coined, and prior to the dawn of social media, your personal brand used to be about your reputation; most often spread by word of mouth.